 'Pharmacotherapies' is a term that means using medication to help treat conditions such as addiction.
 Therapies include methadone and buprenorphine.

-Methadone is accessible through local doctors who have been trained to prescribe it, with the medication itself delivered through some community pharmacies.
+Methadone is accessible through local doctors who have been trained to prescribe it.
+The medication itself is delivered through some community pharmacies.
 Specialist methadone services may be required if you have additional and complex medical, psychiatric or psychological problems.
 Specialist methadone services operate from hospitals.

-- Peer support – this is help from a person with first-hand experience of alcohol and drug use.
-Peer support groups or activities are usually set up by current or past alcohol and drug users.
+- peer support – this is help from a person with first-hand experience of alcohol and drug use.
+Peer support groups or activities are usually set up by people who currently or previously used alcohol or other drugs.

 Care and recovery coordination

-If you are receiving drug treatment, but are also engaged in a range of services or programs (such as housing, mental health, employment programs), you may be assigned a care and recovery coordinator who will work collaboratively with the other services you are engaged with to ensure each of your needs are met, while ensuring you are supported in the community.
+If you are receiving drug treatment as well as other services or programs (such as housing, mental health, employment programs), you may be assigned a care and recovery coordinator.
+They will work with the other service providers to make sure all of your needs are met and that you are supported in the community.

-Care and recovery coordinators will assist in providing a more seamless and integrated treatment pathway for you and those supporting you.
-They will improve your access to other services and support stronger engagement with family or friends in treatment planning and goal setting.
+Your care and recovery coordinator will help smooth the treatment pathway for you and those supporting you.
+They will improve your access to other services, and support you to work with family or friends to plan your treatment and set your personal recovery goals.

-Services for family members are available by phoning Family Drug Help on 1300 660 068 and include:
+Family members can access support services by phoning Family Drug Help on 1300 660 068.
+Support services include:

-- Family drug help – there are many self-help groups for family members of alcohol and drug users across Victoria.
-They provide support, information and advice for families.
+- family drug help – there are many self-help groups across Victoria for family members of people who use alcohol and other drugs.
+They provide support, information and advice for families

-- Parent support – these programs are provided by alcohol and drug professionals to groups of parents across the state.
-They provide support to parents and families of alcohol and drug users and guide them through supporting a child or other family member with a substance problem.
+- parent support – these programs are provided by alcohol and other drug professionals to groups of parents across the state.
+They provide support to parents and families of alcohol and other drug users and guide them through supporting a child or other family member with a substance problem

 Services available specifically for young people include: